keycloakify/docs.keycloakify.dev/common-use-case-examples/adding-your-logo.md

 {% endtab %}
 {% endtabs %}

-If you ever need to SSH into the Keycloak server and hot swipe the image you can find it at
+If you ever need to SSH into the Keycloak server and hot swap the image you can find it at

 **/opt/keycloak/themes/**[**\<name of your theme>**](../features/compiler-options/themename.md)**/login/resources/dist/img/logo.png**